rams3sh/Aaia/README.md

 -n supports "all" as value which means load all data collected and present within offline_data folder.

+#### Note: ####
+Please ensure you do not have profile as "all" in the credentials file as it may conflict with the argument. :P

 Now we are ready to use Aaia.

 ### Audit IAM through a custom module

-As of now , a sample custom module is given as a skeleton example.
-One can use this build to various other custom modules.
+As of now , a sample module is given as a skeleton example.
+One can use consider this as a reference for building custom modules.

 ```
 python Aaia.py -n all -m iam_sample_audit